 10.3.
 If you’re re-starting the manager before biasing, then you’re done restarting the manager.
 If you’ve already biased, re-check that the det-biases are what you expected them to be (detailed in step 11), and check that the dataXinit buttons are on (detailed in step 11)

-11. Pre-biasing step: turn on dataXinit and Check the High Channels
+11. Turn on dataXinit and Check the High Channels

 11.1.
 Go to the Mustang Manager under CLEO (detailed in Step 2).
 Click the miscellaneous tab, and click the “Locked” on the bottom left of the window to unlock the regular features, then also unlock advanced features by clicking the “Locked” next to Advanced Features.